BenaroyaResearch/CpeptideTools/README.md

 # CpeptideTools
-R package containing functions for handling C-peptide data from MMTT/OGTT assays
+R package containing functions for handling C-peptide and insulin data from MMTT/OGTT assays